Fight Gear

 Streaming hurts in a way nobody warns you about.
 The first three hours feel fine.
 By hour five, you are shifting every two minutes, and your viewers can see it on camera.
 Most "gaming" chairs are built for short bursts — rigid bucket seats, armrests that block the keyboard tray, lumbar pillows that slide out of position the moment you lean forward to read chat.
-We ran the AutoFull A4 Pro through real live sessions to see if a content creator's body would actually agree with it.
+This review weighs the AutoFull A4 Pro against the demands of long streaming sessions — its build, ergonomics, and price — to see whether a content creator's body would actually agree with it.

 On-Camera Build